Make-Squad/networq-django-backend/README.md

 ## Testing 📝

-Testing is done using django's testing framework.
-To run our tests, please
+Testing is done using Django Test Framework.
+To run our tests, please run `./manage.py test` from the root folder.

 ## Endpoints